The conformalization (or “calibration”) set

-MAPIE is based on two types of techniques:
+MAPIE is based on two types of techniques for measuring uncertainty in regression and classification:

 • the split-conformal predictions,